Download the Coding Sheet

 1. Create a Dedicated Tariff Expense Account

 This first step is to add a new general ledger (GL) account titled “Tariffs and Customs Duties” in your chart of accounts.
-If the expense is tied directly to inventory or resold goods, place the tariff GL account under cost of goods sold.
+If the expense is tied directly to inventory or resold goods, place the tariff GL account under cost of goods sold (COGS).
 Place the account under operating expenses if it is tied to non-inventory or internal-use items.

 Having a dedicated tariff expense account enables you to isolate the cost of tariffs for analysis and reporting.
 This provides increased visibility and clarity, which can help leadership better determine any tariff costs that may need to be passed on to consumers.